Best Health Fair Ideas: Creative Vendors & Activities - pic of vegetables, measuring tape, water bottle with Workplace Health Fair Ideas statement

 Local health organizations offer these programs on an on-going basis for people at all stages of the quitting process.
 Give any smokers on your team an opportunity to sign up for a virtual meeting.

-Encourage biking to work for your onsite employees and encourage taking healthy breaks outside to bike ride for 10 -15 minutes for your employees that must work from home.
-Offer some beginner instruction on commuter biking, including safety, tips on biking gear, and how to fix a flat.
+Encourage biking to work for your onsite employees and encourage taking healthy breaks outside to bike ride for 10 to 15 minutes for your work-from-home employees.
+Offer some beginner instruction on commuter biking, including safety, tips on biking gear, and how to fix a flat tire.

-Virtual guided meditation, massage and yoga can be learned in as little as a few minutes and the benefits last for a lifetime.
-Meditation and mindfulness can profoundly affect your employees' lives.
+Virtual guided meditation, massage, and yoga can be learned in as little as a few minutes and the benefits are hard to ignore.
+Meditation and mindfulness can profoundly affect your employees' lives at work and at home.

 Nothing beats a free massage service to get employees excited about a health fair.
-With the majority of most workforces working from home, why not give you employees access to virtual guided self-massage instruction 5–10-minute massages work out knots, improve posture, and provide a little stress relief.
+With the majority of most workforces working from home, why not give you employees access virtual massage instruction to work out knots, improve posture, and provide a little stress relief.

 virtual health fair vendor ideas